adrian-evo/wdttc2/docs/levels.md

 ## Application level

-Depending of the "APP_KEYWORDS" entry from *devdata/env.json* file, and thus the *\*keywords.py* file taken into use, on the second level the "*Check In*" and "*Check Out*" tasks will open either a web application either an excel file.
+Depending of the *cust_keywords.py* file taken into use from the *plugins* directory, on the second level the "*Check In*" and "*Check Out*" tasks will open either a web application either an excel file.

 **URL Keywords**